samratpro/playwright_chrome_manager/README.md

-# ChromeManager for Browser Automation
+# BrowserManager for Browser Automation

-**ChromeManager** is a Python utility for automating browser interactions using Playwright.
+**BrowserManager** is a Python utility for automating browser interactions using Playwright.
 It allows you to create, manage, and reuse browser profiles (with persistent sessions) to interact with websites programmatically.
 This is particularly useful for tasks like web scraping, automated testing, or managing logged-in sessions across multiple websites.

-The project includes a `ChromeManager` class that handles launching browsers, connecting to them via Playwright, and ensuring proper cleanup of browser processes and Playwright resources.
+The project includes a `BrowserManager` class that handles launching browsers, connecting to them via Playwright, and ensuring proper cleanup of browser processes and Playwright resources.
 It supports both Chrome and Edge browsers on Windows and macOS.

 ## Features
 - **Persistent Browser Profiles**: Save and reuse browser sessions (e.g., logged-in states) for websites like Facebook or Twitter.